zacheidex/An-Efficient-3D-Latent-Diffusion-Model-for-T1-contrast-Enhanced-MRI-Generation/README.md

 ## Data layout

 See **`docs/DATA_LAYOUT.md`** for the expected folder structure and file naming.

----

-## Notes for new users

-- These scripts assume your volumes are already **preprocessed** into a consistent 3D grid (256x256x192).
+This scripts assume your volumes are already **preprocessed** into a consistent 3D grid (256x256x192 for the BraTS GLI, MEN, and MET datasets).
-- VAE checkpoint is downloadable here.

 ---
 ## Citation